ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

    labs(x = "\nYears", y = "Density\n", title = "b) Monitoring duration\n"))
 ```

+We'll use the `grid.arrange` function from the `gridExtra` package to combine the two plots in a panel.
+You can specify the number of columns using `ncol =` and the number of rows using `nrow =`.

 ```r
 # Arrange in a panel and save
 forest.panel <- grid.arrange(forest.hist, duration.forests, ncol = 2)
 ggsave(forest.panel, file = "forest_panel.png", height = 5, width = 10)
 ```

+We are now ready to model how each population has changed over time.
+There are 1785 populations, so with this one code chunk, we will run 1785 models and tidy up their outputs.
+You can read through the line-by-line comments to get a feel for what each line of code is doing.

 ```r
 # Calculate population change for each forest population